nalinda05kl/FrictionLearner/README.md

 [1] Rackauckas et. al, Univeral Differential Equatins for Scientific Machine Learning. (https://arxiv.org/abs/2001.04385)

+This work is part of the paper "Discovering Nonlinear Dynamics Through Scientific Machine Learning" whcih is accepted for the Intelligence Systems Conference (IntelliSys-2021), Amsterdam, Netherlands, 2021.
+Conference link can be found [here](https://saiconference.com/IntelliSys).

  ### Learned friction(F(&theta;, &omega;)) as a function of time(t) using the simulated data:

  <p align="center">